ps-dps/MobCaptains/README.md

 ## **Configure the Pack**
 Many aspects of this data pack can be configured by simply changing some score values.

+You can access a chat based configuration menu while ingame by running the command `/function ps-mob:config` if you have operator permissions.

 <p><details><summary>
 Set the scoreboard values of the <code>ps-mob.config</code> scoreboard to your desired values!
 </summary>